MHaroonBaig/MotionKit/README.md

 MotionKit would soon be available through CocoaPods and Carthage.

 #CMDeviceMotion - as easy as pie
-In case if you want to get the processed values Accelerometer or Gyroscope, you can access the deviceMotion object directly to get those values, or, you can access the individual values from the standalone methods which work seamlessly with Trailing Closures and Delegates.
+In case if you want to get the processed values of Accelerometer or Gyroscope, you can access the deviceMotion object directly to get those values, or, you can access the individual values from the standalone methods which work seamlessly with Trailing Closures and Delegates.

 The deviceMotion object includes:
 - Acceleration Data